trevor050/QuickerQuizlet/README.md

-# QuickerQuizlet 2.0.0 🚀
+# QuickerQuizlet 2.0.1 🚀
 Your go-to tool for creating Quizlet sets just got faster, smarter, and even easier to use.

-## What's New? 🎉
+## What's New in 2.0? 🎉
 - Much Faster: Up to 10x faster in optimal conditions.
-Feel the wind in your hair!
+Feel the wind in your hair!h
 - Tons of Customization: Tailor your experience with advanced user settings.
 - Import from File: Got a list?
 We can handle it.
 - Fat-Finger Protection: A more forgiving --stop for when your fingers have a mind of their own.